 5. Mahabodhi Temple (Bihar)

-The Mahabodhi Temple is the next place recommended in our list for the best sightseeing places in India.
-This temple complex is one of the four holy sites related to the life of the Lord Buddha, and particularly to the attainment of Enlightenment.
-Aside from its historical, cultural and religious relevance, the Mahabodhi Temple is known to tourists for being one of the best places for sightseeing, since the place was also declared as a UNESCO World Heritage Site in 2002.
-If you are visiting India in the near future, make sure to include this place to your must-see list for a wonderful sightseeing experience.
+This temple complex in Bodh Gaya is one of the four holy sites related to the life of the Lord Buddha, marking the location where Buddha is said to have achieved enlightenment.
+For this reason, it is one of the most major pilgrimage destinations for Buddhists all over the world.
+If you are visiting India in the near future, make sure to include this place to your must-see list for a wonderful experience.

 Address：Bodhgaya, Bihar 824231, India

 Up next is the Mehrangarh Fort or Mehran Fort, located in Jodhpur, Rajasthan.
 One of the largest forts in India, this impressive structure has one of the most amazing and panoramic sceneries with views across the city.
 Inside the fort is a museum, which has an extensive collection of art and displays in Rajasthan.
 Most people flock to the Mehrangarh Fort to walk around the courtyards, the National Geological Monument, the Nagnecha Mataji Temple and the Rao Jodha Desert Rock Park.

 Address：P.B No 165 , The Fort, Jodhpur, Rajasthan 342001, India

 7. Keoladeo National Park (Rajasthan)